Football-Scorer/Football-Scorer.github.io/index.md

     - Player nationality
     - PLayer career path (Clubs played for, with dates)

   You will have **30 seconds** to answer the question.
-The format is show below:
+The format is show below:<br>
-    Command: `g:<space><answer>`
+    Command: `g:<space><answer>`<br>
     Example: `g: Messi`

   You can either provide the full player name, or only the player's last name.
 If you can guess it before the timer, the timer stops and you are correct!
-Or else
-  the timer ends, and the result is revealed.
+Or else the timer ends, and the result is revealed.

   **Currently only 1 GTP can be called in 1 server.
 If there are multiple instances, you will be asked to choose if you want to delete the previous one or not.**